Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Experiment

 \subsubsection{Downstream IVIF applications}

-In this section, IR images, VIS images, and fused images of SOTA methods are applied to object detection and semantic segmentation to examine the benefits of information fusion for downstream tasks.

-\textbf{Object detection}.
-We conduct experiments on the M$^3$FD dataset~\cite{Liu_2022_CVPR_M3FD}, which contains 4,200 pairs of IR/VIS images and is divided into training/validation/testing sets in a ratio of 8:1:1.
-The six categories are people, cars, buses, motorcycles, trucks, and lights.
-We chose yolov5~\cite{yolov5} as the detector and mAP@0.5 to evaluate the detection performance.
-During training, the epoch, batch size, optimizer, and initial learning rate are set to 1,000, 128, SGD, and 1e-2 respectively.
-As shown in \cref{tab:od}, LKC-FUNet has the best detection performance, which indicates that fusing VIS information and highlighting hard-to-observe objects can improve detection accuracy.

-\textbf{Semantic segmentation}.
-We perform semantic segmentation on the MSRS dataset~\cite{Tang2022PIAFusionAP}, and the division follows~\cite{Tang2022PIAFusionAP}.
-Nine labels are background, bumps, color cones, guardrails, guardrails, curves, bicycles, people, car parking, and cars.
-We choose DeeplabV3~\cite{Chen2017DeepLabV3} as the backbone, and the intersection-union ratio (IoU) as the evaluation metric.
-During training, the epoch, batch size, optimizer, and initial learning rate during training are set to 500, 4, SGD, and 1e-3, respectively.
-The segmentation results are shown in \cref{tab:Seg}.
-LKC-UNet better integrates the edge and contour information in the source image, which enhances the model's ability to perceive object boundaries and makes the segmentation more accurate.
+This section applies the fused images from IR, VIS, and SOTA methods to multimodal semantic segmentation to investigate the benefits of information fusion for downstream tasks.
+We perform semantic segmentation on the MSRS dataset~\cite{Tang2022PIAFusionAP}, with the data split following~\cite{Tang2022PIAFusionAP}.
+The nine labels are: background, bump, color cone, guardrail, curve, bicycle, person, car parking, and car.
+We choose DeeplabV3 as the backbone and Intersection over Union (IoU) as the evaluation metric.
+The epoch, batch size, optimizer, and initial learning rate for training were set to 500, 4, an SGD optimizer, and 1e-3, respectively.
+The segmentation results are shown in \Cref{Seg} and \Cref{fig:Seg}.
+LKC-FUNet better integrates the edge and contour information from the source images, enhancing the model's ability to perceive object boundaries and avoiding segmentation class errors caused by lost targets.